danielle707/StockX-Predictive-Modeling/readme.md

 |                    SVM                     |                   0.75                   | 0.39                                     | Memory efficient, fast, accurate in high dimensions          | Overfitting      |
 |                  XGBoost                   |                   0.96                   | 0.04                                     | High `r_square`, clear tree structure                        | Overfitting      |

 According to our modeling results, XGBoost has the highest R2.
 However, the XGBoost model is considered overfitted.
 The other two models, Lasso and SVM, are comparable in terms of predictive power.
-Further, the lasso model is more intrepretable as it allows us to easily examine constant effect of a predictor variables on price premiums.
+Further, the lasso model is more interpretable as it allows us to easily examine constant effect of a predictor variable on price premiums.
 As such, taking both predictive power and model interpretability into account, we decided to proceed with the lasso model.
 Below is a summary of our fitted lasso model.

 ## Prediction Result